chauff/cse1500-web-transcripts/Lecture-3.md

 my_func(5, toPrint);
 ```

-<sub>To assess your answers, run the code snippets' in the browser's Web Console.</sub>
+<sup>To assess your answers, run the code snippets' in the browser's Web Console.</sup>

 ## Scoping, hoisting and this